Skip to content

 1. Click on your account initials or profile picture and go to Manage your Google Account.

-2. Click on Security.
-Find the section named “Third-party apps with account access”.
+2. Click on Security > scroll to the section “Third-party apps with account access”.

 3. The Samsung Email app should be listed here.
 If you no longer trust or use it, you can remove its access here.